Curriculum – MS in Supply Chain Management

 Hear from Jin Yi (Class of 2024), who chose to fast-track into the MS SCM program.
 Jin says,

 “The Fast Track program was an incredible step for both my education and career.
 From an educational standpoint, it not only solidified my passion for supply chain but also enabled me to enhance my skills and knowledge while graduating early, propelling me forward in my graduate studies.
 I discovered that the graduate-level courses challenged me in a different way from my undergraduate ones, and my professors were deeply invested in teaching their expertise with genuine enthusiasm.
-By seizing the opportunity of the Fast-Track program and attaining an MS degree, I became a more attractive candidate and presented companies with an attractive skillset for a recent grad.
-This advantage has opened doors for me, leading to diverse job experiences within my field.
-Many of my fellow students who pushed off their graduate studies found juggling work and school to be draining, resulting in a prolonged timeline spanning several years to earn their master’s degree, rather than the accelerated 2-3 semesters that I was able to complete my degree through Fast Track.
-While each person’s circumstances vary, in my personal experience, the Fast Track program served as an invaluable jumpstart for my career aspirations as a future supply chain leader, and I wholeheartedly recommend it to any student considering it.”
+Many of my fellow students who pushed off their graduate studies found juggling work and school to be draining, resulting in a prolonged timeline spanning several years to earn their master’s degree, rather than the accelerated 2-3 semesters that I was able to do.
+I wholeheartedly recommend Fast Track to any student considering it.”

 Combine your Master’s in Supply Chain Management with another Master’s program!